Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Introduction

-After we posted the present paper to arXiv, we learned that the density formula of $x_0+c_t$ for a (unbounded) Gaussian distributed normal operator $x_0$ was established by Bordenave-Caputo-Chafa\"{\i} \cite[Theorem 1.4]{Bordenave-Caputo-Chafai-cpam2014}, where they used Hermitian reduction method and some non-trivial random matrix results.
+The density formula of ${x}+c_t$ for a (unbounded) Gaussian distributed normal operator ${x}$ was established earlier by Bordenave-Caputo-Chafa\"{\i} \cite[Theorem 1.4]{Bordenave-Caputo-Chafai-cpam2014}, where they used Hermitian reduction method and some non-trivial random matrix results.
 Their techniques can be extended for an arbitrary normal operator.
 In particular, Proposition 4.3 in \cite{Bordenave-Caputo-Chafai-cpam2014} is a version of our subordination result in Theorem \ref{thm:sub-X0-gt-formula} for such operators.
-Some further properties of the Brown measure formula of $x_0+c_t$ was studied in \cite[Section 2]{Bordenave-Capitaine-cpam2016}.
+Some further properties of the Brown measure formula of ${x}+c_t$ was studied in \cite[Section 2]{Bordenave-Capitaine-cpam2016}.
 Our proof is different from the method used in \cite{Bordenave-Caputo-Chafai-cpam2014} and this allows us to work on non-normal operators.
-We emphasize that we are interested in the push-forward property between circular case and elliptic case for an arbitrary operator $x_0$.
-The main results in the present work can be extended to unbounded operators and we postpone such extension to a forthcoming project.
+We emphasize that we are interested in the push-forward property between circular case and elliptic case for an arbitrary operator ${x}$.
+The main results in the present work can be extended to unbounded operators and this was done in a joint work with Belinschi and Yin \cite{BelinschiYinZhong2021Brown}.

-The paper has eight sections.
+The paper has seven sections.
 After the Introduction and Preliminaries, in Section 3 we study the sum of a circular operator and a free random variable.
-We obtain a formula for the Fuglede-Kadison determinant $\Delta( x_0+g_{t,\gamma}-z\unit)$ and $\Delta( x_0+c_t-\lambda\unit)$ using subordination functions.
-In Section 4, we study the Brown measures of $x_0+c_t$.
-In Section 5, we show that the Brown measure $\mu_{x_0+g_{t,\gamma}}$ is the pushforward measure of $\mu_{x_0+c_t}$ under the map $\Phi_{t,\gamma}$.
-In Section 6, we calculate the Brown measure of the sum of a twisted elliptic operator and a selfadjoint operator.
-In Section 7, we calculate the pushforward map and the Brown measure for the case that $x_0$ is an $R$-diagonal operator.
-Finally, we calculate explicit formulas for some non-selfadjoint examples in Section 8.
+We obtain a formula for the Fuglede-Kadison determinant $\Delta( {x}+g_{t,\gamma}-z\unit)$ and $\Delta( {x}+c_t-\lambda\unit)$ using subordination functions.
+In Section 4, we study the Brown measures of ${x}+c_t$.
+In Section 5, we show that the Brown measure $\mu_{{x}+g_{t,\gamma}}$ is the push-forward measure of $\mu_{{x}+c_t}$ under the map $\Phi_{t,\gamma}$.
+In Section 6, we calculate the Brown measure of the sum of a twisted elliptic operator and a self-adjoint operator.
+In Section 7, we calculate the push-forward map and the Brown measure for the case that ${x}$ is an $R$-diagonal operator.
+Finally, we calculate explicit formulas for some non-self-adjoint examples in Section 8.